oktadev/okta-blog/_source/_posts/2024-07-26-jhipster-terraform-gke.md

 git clone https://github.com/indiepopart/jhipster-terraform-gke
 ```

-## Create an GKE cluster using Terraform
+## Create a GKE cluster using Terraform

 Create a folder for the Terraform configuration, and some `*.tf` files: